lamberta/devkit-doc/api/math.md

 2. `array2 {array}`
 3. Return: `{array}` ---Returns `b - a`.

 Subtracts the elements in `array2` from the elements in `array1` and returns a new array containing the differences.
 The length of `array1` should not be longer than the length of `array2`.

-**Examples**

 ~~~
 array.subtract([5,4],[3,2])     => [2,2]